M2FM diskette format

-Contents copyright Herb Johnson 2010.
-Last update Mar 28 2010.
-Quoted material is copyright by the respective authors of that material and used with permission.
+Contents copyright Herb Johnson .
+Last update Dec 23 2021.
+Quoted material is copyright by me, including quotes from others as used with permission.
 For more info or for reuse or questions, email me via this Web link.
 Corrections are appreciated.

 Introduction